Skip to main content

 • Challenges to medical treatment, questioning whether every visit was necessary.

-A DUII arrest increases the insurer’s risk, especially if the facts support punitive damages.
+A DUII arrest increases the insurer’s risk, especially if the facts support a serious liability narrative or punitive-damages review.
 But insurers may still push to reduce payouts unless the evidence is complete and well organized.
+If the carrier is minimizing impairment by repeating the driver’s statement that they “only had one drink,” see our related article on how insurers use that defense to deny DUI crash claims.

-Punitive Damages: When Reckless Conduct Changes the Value of a Case
+Punitive-Damages Review: When Reckless Conduct May Change the Case

 Oregon allows punitive damages in cases involving particularly egregious conduct.
-Impaired driving can meet that standard when the facts show reckless disregard for public safety.
+Impaired driving can meet that standard when the facts show reckless disregard for public safety, but this is a separate, fact-intensive issue within the broader civil claim.

-Punitive damages are not automatic, and they require clear evidence of the driver’s outrageous indifference to risk.
+Punitive damages are not automatic, and they require strong evidence of the driver’s outrageous indifference to risk.
 The higher the BAC, the more dangerous the driving, or the more prior incidents the driver has, the more likely punitive damages become a factor.
+Because Oregon has specific standards and procedures for this issue, read our dedicated guide to punitive damages after a drunk driving crash in Oregon for the deeper analysis.

 For statutory guidance, see Oregon’s punitive damages framework: ORS 31.730 – Punitive damages.